Proof of Functional Correctness¶

 Abstracting away the treatment of assertions and ghost variables inside a ghost procedure has several advantages.
 First, you're allowed to use these variables in any way you choose in code inside ghost procedures.
 This isn't the case outside ghost procedures, where the only ghost statements allowed are assignments to ghost variables and calls to ghost procedures.

 for loop contained in

-appear by itself in normal code:
+appear by itself in normal code.

-For the example below, calling
+In the example below, calling

 procedure Prove_P (X : T) with Ghost, Global => null, Post => P (X);